 Are gilt funds tax free?

 Individual gilts are free from capital gains tax (CGT), which means you do not have to pay tax on any profit you make when you sell a gilt or it is redeemed.
-With many gilts trading below their redemption value they can be useful for higher and additional-rate taxpayers who pay CGT at 20%.
+With many gilts trading below their redemption value they can be useful for higher and additional-rate taxpayers who pay CGT at 24%.

 However, this capital gains tax advantage does not apply when they are held within an ETF or fund.
 If you make a capital gain outside a tax-efficient account, such as an Individual Savings Account (ISA) or Self-Invested Personal Pension (SIPP), then tax may be payable.
-Funds also incur annual management charges and expenses, which detracts from returns, so if you are investing larger sums of money outside of a tax-efficient account then you could consider low yielding gilts that mainly provide capital return rather than income.
+Funds also incur annual management charges and expenses, which detracts from returns, so if you are investing larger sums of money outside of a tax-efficient account then you could consider low yielding individual gilts that mainly provide capital return rather than income.

-The interest from individual gilts and gilt funds or ETFs is also taxable when held outside an ISA or SIPP.
+The interest from individual gilts and gilt funds or gilt and bond ETFs is also taxable when held outside an ISA or SIPP.
 If your interest from all sources exceeds the personal savings allowance in a tax year, and your overall income exceeds the income tax personal allowance, then you will have to pay tax on your interest returns from a gilt fund or ETF.

 Are gilt funds safe?